JuliaGeo/GDAL.jl/README.md

 Other packages can build on top of this to provide a more Julian user experience.
 See for example [ArchGDAL.jl](https://github.com/yeesian/ArchGDAL.jl).

 ## Installation
 This package is registered, so add it using `Pkg`.
 This will also download GDAL binaries created by [GDALBuilder](https://github.com/JuliaGeo/GDALBuilder).
+The number of available drivers/format is still limited but will grow over time, please make an issue at GDALBuilder if you need a change in the provided GDAL installation.
+The command line tools such as `gdalinfo` are also included, though note that these will need both `GDAL_DATA` to be set and `Sys.BINDIR` must be in your path.
 ```
 pkg> add GDAL
 ```